Mauritius

 “Which country did you like best?”

-We’ve always found it difficult to answer.
+We’ve always found it difficult to answer this question about our year-long lap around the world.
 How do you directly compare a lazy Mediterranean summer with an icy Patagonian adventure?
 Or the noisy, colourful, tasty chaos of a Southeast Asian night market with a mojito-drenched sunset spent bobbing around the Caribbean?

 Three years later, despite the impossibility of comparing spectacular apples with unforgettable and delicious oranges, we keep answering “probably Mauritius”.